Distance: 348 km

 At Babinda Boulders (1 hour south of Cairns) the water is refreshing year round.
 It’s a perfect spot to park the campervan and cool off in crystal clear water amid granite boulders.
 The swimming hole is waist-deep and sandy.
 Shady rainforest hikes take you to some magical places such as Devil’s Pool.
 Learn the Aboriginal legend of the Babinda lovers.
-There are two free campervan-friendly campsites nearby, too, which are mapped below.
+There are two free campervan-friendly campsites nearby, too.

 Back on the road, drive your campervan through the wetlands of Eubenangee Swamp National Park, a bird lover’s paradise.
 An easy loop trail through forest, mangroves and wetlands brings you to a grassy knoll with panoramic views of the paperbark swamp and water birds below.